Part Three: Fairfield. Jelly Belly Factory, Grizzly Island

 We were then led to that glass enclosed catwalk that encircled the whole factory from above where you could easily see all of the machines in action.

 Also, along the way they had a few interactive games you could play.
 One row had canisters where you could smell a scent and then guess what Jelly Belly flavor it was.
-I found out I wasn’t very good as I only got two out of ten and the flavors I did pick correctly were licorice and buttered popcorn, which were such obvious flavors.
+I found out I wasn’t very good as I only got two out of ten of the flavors.
+The two I did guess correctly were licorice and buttered popcorn, which were such obvious flavors.
 There were also a few other video-type games, one of which pitted Staycationer JoJo against a six-year-old who beat her quite effortlessly.

 At the end of the tour, you receive free samples and can visit the massive store where they have every flavor imaginable, some of which you can sample for free.
 We were enthralled with what I call their “yucky flavors.”
 They actually have a game where you can guess these flavors.
 I am talking dirt, skunk, sour milk, soap, vomit, dead fish, rotten egg, and boogers.
 Yes, boogers, yuk!!!!!
 I tried dirt and soap and that is the extent of my adventuresome spirit.
 We lovingly bought some to take home for our friends, or should I say former friends after they taste these flavors.
 Later that evening they were having a Christmas tree lighting so if we had the time, we would be coming back.